 Business houses like shops and restaurants.

 In addition, disturbance allowance, storage of goods, replacement of lost services and other assistance will be given, as outlined in the Entitlement Matrix above.
 However, this is for guidance only and it is essential that at the time of detailed RAP preparation current market values and replacement cost values are used to establish actual compensation.
 All cash amounts will be adjusted to reflect any economic changes and buying power of currency since the preparation of this RPF.
-The CEP PIG will evaluate the compensation amounts recommended in the RAP and ensure that they reflect market reality and that it is consistent with Republic of Tajikistan laws as long as it meets the requirements of WB ESS5.
+The CEP IG will evaluate the compensation amounts recommended in the RAP and ensure that they reflect market reality and that it is consistent with Republic of Tajikistan laws as long as it meets the requirements of WB ESS5.

 7.2 Preparation of Asset Inventory